-Whether you’re looking to move to Geneva, Vaud or a neighbouring area in France, there are many scenic places in the area to settle into life in Switzerland.
+Whether you’re looking to move to Geneva or even neighboring areas of Vaud or France, there are many scenic places in the area for living in Geneva.

 Living in Geneva

 The area of the Geneva district is only 282 km2.
 It is an enclosed land encircled by France.
 It lies south of the Department of the Ain, and north of the Department of the Haute-Savoie.
 The frontier is 107.5km long, of which 103km is with France, and only 4.5km with the rest of Switzerland made up of a small area of land linking Geneva to the Canton of Vaud.
 Celigny is made up of 2 small enclaves within the Canton of Vaud but belongs to Geneva.

 Geneva was the most heavily populated in the Swiss towns until 1870.
 Zurich has a larger population, and a recent survey showed that Geneva now outnumbers Basel by a few thousand and is well ahead of Bern and Lausanne.

 The Genevese territory includes 7 other towns: Vernier, Lancy, Meyrin, Carouge, Onex, Thônex, and Versoix.

 Where to live in Geneva

 Geneva is a very small town, compared to the cultural advantages it offers.
 You can visually see the outskirts of the city from one side of the lake to the other.
 The best view of this is from the top of the Salève.

 Honestly, there are no real bad, stay-away-from neighbourhoods in Geneva, although you might try to avoid the Pâquis area with children (the red light district between rue des Pâquis, Rue de Zurich, rue de Berne, rue Sismondi in general) other areas are fine.
 It does have character and the lakefront area is top-class.
 It is the best place for ethnic restaurants, as it is close to everything and has interesting shops.
 Since prostitution is legal and monitored in Switzerland, it is not as sleazy as you might expect.
 The ‘girls’ will even give you a polite hello as you pass by with your groceries and a screaming kid!